letoram/cat9/README.md

 relative syntax.
 It is also possible to cd back into the directory that was current when a specific job was created.

+Cd also tracks which directories commands are being run from and adds them to a history.
+This can be accessed via the special:

+    cd f ...

+Where the f will be omitted and the set of suggested completions will come from the list of favourites.
+This can be manually altered, using f- to remove a path and f+ . or f+ /some/path to add it to the favorites.

 ### View

     view #job stream [opt1] [opt2] .. [optn]